Background pattern

 • If you have appendicitis or intestinal perforation.

-• If you have digestive bleeding or inflammatory intestinal diseases (ulcerative colitis, Crohn's disease).
+• If you have gastrointestinal bleeding or inflammatory intestinal diseases (ulcerative colitis, Crohn's disease).

 • If the patient is under 10 years old, as this medication contains 10 mg of bisacodyl.

-• If you have disorders of water and electrolyte metabolism.
+• If you have water or electrolyte metabolism disorders.

 • If you have hemorrhoids or anal fissures.

-• If you are over 65 years old or have a weakened patient, you should drink plenty of liquids and mineral salts, and inform your doctor that you are using a laxative so that they can monitor your electrolyte levels and prevent dehydration problems.
-Dehydration symptoms are excessive thirst and urination.
+• If you are over 65 years old or in the case of debilitated patients, you should drink plenty of fluids and mineral salts, and inform your doctor that you are using a laxative so that they can monitor your electrolyte levels and avoid dehydration problems.
+The symptoms of dehydration are excessive thirst and decreased urination.

-• If during the use of this medication you experience dizziness and/or fainting, it may be due to constipation and not necessarily due to the use of this medication.
-These symptoms can occur as a result of straining to defecate or in response to abdominal pain.
+• If during the use of this medication you experience dizziness and/or fainting, it may be due to constipation and not necessarily to the use of this medication.
+These symptoms can occur as a consequence of straining during defecation or as a response to abdominal pain.

-• Stimulant laxatives, including DulcoLax, do not help with weight loss.
+• Stimulant laxatives, including DulcoLax, do not aid in weight loss.

 Consult your doctor or pharmacist before starting to use DulcoLax:

-• If in addition to constipation you have symptoms of appendicitis such as nausea, vomiting, or abdominal cramps, it is recommended that you see a doctor to diagnose whether you have or do not have appendicitis.
+• If, in addition to constipation, you have symptoms of appendicitis such as nausea, vomiting, or abdominal cramps, it is recommended that you consult a doctor to diagnose whether you have appendicitis.

 • If you have anal fissures or inflammation of the anal mucosa (ulcerative proctitis), as the use of suppositories can cause local pain and irritation.